What topic or new skill is on your wish list? Find a course and start today. Here are 11 places to learn something new, fun, or different.

-- Now have the knowledge to do something you want to do
+- Acquire education to do something you want to do

-Getting to school from my location is no easy task.
-Everything I’m interested in doing is out of my area, but I refuse to make excuses about why I can’t do this or that.
-Here’s how I traveled every night for eight weeks:
+Attending in-person classes from my location is no easy task.
+Courses of interest to me are not available locally, but I refuse to make excuses about why I can’t do this or that.
+Here’s what I did to attend the publishing course every night for eight weeks:

 - Board the 4:00 pm bus headed for New York City (90 minutes, always in heavy traffic)

-- Walk from the Port Authority Bus Terminal to school (30 minutes)
+- Walk from Port Authority Bus Terminal to school (30 minutes)